-Murdered backpacker's mother writes angry letter to Trump over terror list
+Mother of slain backpacker writes angry letter to Trump over terror list

 "The possibility of Mia and Tom's deaths being consequent to an Islamic terror attack was discounted in the early stages of the police investigation...
 Any fool can shout Allahu Akbar as they commit a crime," Rosie Ayliffe wrote in her statement.

-CNN did not report on Ayliffe-Chung's death at the time, after terrorism was ruled out as a motive.
+CNN did not report on Ayliffe-Chung's death at the time after terrorism was ruled out.

 'Led into ... darkness and hatred'